 “Bravo.
 Your pithy rejoinder has convinced me.”

 Terra doesn’t bother asking what it’s convinced Puck of.
 “I don’t find it convincing, is what I mean.
 So if you hope it’ll change my behavior then you’re wrong, and should act accordingly.”

 Puck hops down onto the sidewalk and walks beside him, hands clasped behind his back.
 “Do you truly not see it?
 She set you up in the role of the Knight, and despite your initial misgivings, lured you by the nose until you leapt headfirst into it.”
 Puck shakes his head and sighs.
 “The Fool indeed would have suited you better, but their stories can often end in unexpected victories.
 She chose well to seal your fate.”

-“I don’t believe in fate.
-And I think I can fulfill the Role.”
+“I think I can fulfill the Role.”